-InJoy-Yoga recommends Birthlight because they offer the most comprehensive scientifically backed approach, which is currently being trialed in several hospitals nationally.
+InJoy-Yoga recommends Birthlight because they offer the most comprehensive scientifically backed approach, which is currently being trialled in several hospitals nationally.

-There are other service providers out there, so if Birthlight doesnt offer anything locally near you, do a search for Yoga Birth workshops on Google.
-We run our own local Birthlight Birth preparation Workshops.
+There are other service providers out there, so if Birthlight doesn't offer anything locally near you, do a search for Yoga Birth workshops on Google.
+We run our own local Birthlight Birth Preparation Yoga Workshops in Croydon.

-The NCT offer good parent education programmes as do other local independant organisations such as Annette Skinner's 'Before and After Baby'.
+The NCT offer good parent education programmes as do other local independent organisations such as Annette Skinner's 'Before and After Baby'.
 Contact Annette on 020 86605072.